 When it comes to Swedish Midsommar - one of the most celebrated holidays in the country’s calendar - headdresses are not just optional attire, they’re essential.
-Every aspect of Midsommar is imbued with a sense of renewal and this summer, its Swedish charm has spread to the UK.

 Taking place on the evening of 22nd June and extending throughout the following week, Midsommar is the purest celebration of summer which involves flowers in your hair, dancing around the maypole and a never-ending supply of local delicacies.
 But it is the tradition of gathering with friends and family brimming with whimsical florals which has caught on here.